 Diamond, although discovered first in India in 1800’s, had its mass deposits in South Africa; one farm being owned by Diederik and Johannes de Beer.
 The farm was bought (forcefully) by Cecil Rhodes who founded the De Beers commercial mining company in 1871.

-Many new mines were discovered at that time and European financers feared that the discovery of new mines would increase the supply of the gem and will result in it becoming a semiprecious gem.
+Many new mines were discovered at that time and European financiers feared that the discovery of new mines would increase the supply of the gem and will result in it becoming a semi-precious gem.
 Hence De Beers, in 1888, became a merged institution (cartel) which controlled most of the production and distribution and perpetuated the illusion of scarcity of diamonds.
 This illusion helped them in stabilizing the prices of the gem.

-The credit of growth in terms of mining, trading, and marketing of De Beers goes to Ernest Oppenheimer who after buying its significant shares became the chairman of the De Beers group and evolved it as global leader of the diamond industry.
+The credit of growth in terms of mining, trading, and marketing of De Beers goes to Ernest Oppenheimer who after buying its significant shares became the chairman of the De Beers group and evolved it as a global leader of the diamond industry.
 By 1902, De Beers accounted for 90 percent of the world’s rough diamond production and distribution.

 “A Diamond is Forever” Marketing Strategy

-The demand of diamond was created as soon as its use was invented by De Beers.
+The demand for diamonds was created as soon as its use was invented by De Beers.
 The diamond use invention was more than a monopoly for De Beers as they were among the very few ones who controlled its distribution.
-Initially, diamond was considered a luxury and a gem only for the wealthy.
+Initially, a diamond was considered a luxury and a gem only for the wealthy.
 But the great depression of 1930’s resulted as a great fallback for De Beers and forced them to look for ways to maintain and create a demand for diamonds which isn’t affected by the economy.